 Chartered Financial Analyst®

-The Chartered Financial Analyst®, or CFA® designation, is one of the most respected and recognized investment designations in the world.
-CFA charterholders agree to follow the CFA Institute Code of Ethics and Standards of Professional Conduct.
+The Chartered Financial Analyst®, or CFA® designation, is one of the most widely recognized investment designations in the world.
+CFA charter holders agree to follow the CFA Institute Code of Ethics and Standards of Professional Conduct.
 In addition, candidates must pass three levels of exams.
 Each exam requires approximately six months of preparation.
 Candidates must also demonstrate at least 48 months of qualified professional work experience.

-A global certification available in more than 25 countries and territories around the world, the CERTIFIED FINANCIAL PLANNER™, or CFP® certification, is the most desired and respected certification program for those who are committed to the practice of competent and ethical financial planning.
-Administered in the U.S. by the Certified Financial Planner Board of Standards, CFP certification requires candidates to meet initial and ongoing requirements for education, experience, and ethics.
+A global certification available in more than 25 countries and territories around the world, the CERTIFIED FINANCIAL PLANNER®, or CFP® certification, is one of the most widely recognized financial advisor certifications for professionals providing comprehensive financial planning.
+Administered in the U.S. by the Certified Financial Planner Board of Standards, CFP® certification requires candidates to meet initial and ongoing requirements for education, experience, and ethics.
 In addition, each candidate must sit for a comprehensive certification exam.
-To maintain their certification, CFP professionals must meet ongoing continuing professional development obligations and continue to adhere to CFP Board’s Code of Ethics and Standards of Conduct.
+To maintain their certification, CFP® professionals must meet ongoing continuing professional development obligations and continue to adhere to CFP Board’s Code of Ethics and Standards of Conduct.

 What to Look For In a Credential

 Different credentials can come in handy for different reasons, so sometimes, weekend courses or short online programs can add value to someone looking to get an overview of a topic or an update on a specific issue.
-But, these types of programs should not be the basis for determining an advisor’s credibility.
+But these types of programs should not be the basis for determining an advisor’s credibility.
+Understanding how to evaluate financial advisor credentials can help you identify which qualifications reflect an advisor’s education, experience, and professional standards.
 Here are some of the things to look for when evaluating a credential as an indicator of an advisor’s standing:

 Competency vs. Knowledge

 Typically, certification programs focus on building competency, not just knowledge.
-Here’s the difference: knowledge indicates that someone has studied a body of knowledge and has been tested against it.
-Competence shows that an individual can apply that knowledge, along with other skills and abilities, to work with a client in a dynamic situation.
-In the way that knowledge represents “book smarts,” competence represents taking those book smarts and combining it with “street smarts” to provide clients with a real-world solution to their problem.
+Here’s the difference: knowledge indicates someone studied a discipline and passed an exam.
+Competence shows that an individual can apply that knowledge, with other skills and abilities, to work with a client in a dynamic situation.
+Knowledge represents “book smarts,” and competence includes taking those book smarts and combining them with “street smarts” to help provide clients with a real-world solution to their problem.
 Street smarts could include skills learned on the job, certain inherent abilities, or experience with a particular situation.

 Many professional standards-setting organizations include a code of ethics and professional responsibility in their standards.
-This helps to create a benchmark for professional behavior that clients, businesses, and other professionals can count on when dealing with the advisor.
-Many credentials have codes of ethics and require professionals to sign off on compliance with the standard.
-Even better are those certification programs that include a complaint system and use a disciplinary committee to enforce the code.
-CFP Board, for example, regularly publishes a list of CFP professionals it has sanctioned on its website, as does CFA Institute and the AICPA.
+This helps to create a benchmark for professional behavior that clients, businesses, and other professionals can expect when working with the advisor.
+Many credentials have codes of ethics that professionals must agree to follow.
+Some certification programs include a complaint system and use a disciplinary committee to enforce the code.
+The CFP Board, for example, regularly publishes a list of CFP® professionals it has sanctioned on its website, as does CFA Institute and the AICPA.

 A Fiduciary Standard

-Acting as a fiduciary is a hallmark of professionalism for financial advisors and is a requirement of some credentials, as well as a regulatory requirement for RIA firms.
-Stock brokers are not required by law to be fiduciaries, although many brokers have certifications that obligate them to place their clients’ interests first.
-In some cases, you may receive fiduciary advice from an advisor on how to allocate your investments, but the advisor may also still sell products for a commission.
-These are typically called “fee-based” advisors.
+Acting as a fiduciary is a hallmark of professionalism for financial advisors and is a requirement for some credentials and a regulatory requirement for RIA firms.
+Stockbrokers are not required by law to be fiduciaries in all circumstances, although many brokers have certifications that obligate them to place their clients’ interests first and may be subject to other regulatory standards of conduct.
+In some cases, you may receive fiduciary advice from an advisor on how to allocate your investments, but the advisor may also sell products for a commission.

 A Continuing Professional Development/Continuing Education Requirement

-When interviewing a financial advisor, it’s typical to ask a lot of questions about how the advisor works with you, whether he or she is a fiduciary, what the fees and/or commissions are, etc. But it’s also fair game to ask whether the advisor has ever faced criminal charges, formal investigations, or disciplinary actions.
-If the advisor is a fiduciary, you can check the veracity of their answers on the Investment Adviser Public Disclosure (IARD) website.
-In addition, you can check with the certifying body if the advisor is a CPA, CFP professional or CFA charterholder.
-Doing your homework can really help you understand whether an advisor is right for you.
+When interviewing a financial advisor, it’s typical to ask many questions about how the advisor works with you, whether they are a fiduciary, what the fees and/or commissions are, etc. You can also ask whether the advisor has faced criminal charges, formal investigations, or disciplinary actions.
+If the advisor is a fiduciary, you can check the Investment Adviser Public Disclosure (IARD) website for more information.
+In addition, you can check with the certifying body if the advisor is a CPA, CFP® professional, or CFA® charterholder.

 About Savant Wealth Management